tearfulDalvik/almace-scaffolding/_app/_posts/note/2019-07-06-introducing-rime.md

 This menu provides several options to change input maneuver, which provides flavored input methods and different language supports.
 In the submenu of each engine, its option can be fully customized.

-This menu can switch between Chinese and English (Of course it can also be done by just pressing ⇧), full or half-width for symbols, suggest Emojis by words or not and even encodings!
+This menu can switch between languages, full or half-width for symbols, suggest Emojis by words or not and even encodings!

 After a configuration file has been changed, press ``` ⌃ + ⌥ + ` ``` to take effects.